 Mark is the Chief Financial Officer of Partners Wealth Group, and has had extensive experience as a financial services executive /consultant in the development and management of distribution, financial planning, retail investment product, superannuation and master trust businesses with major Australian Organizations and Industry Bodies.
 His background includes leadership experience with profit centre and strategic development responsibilities.
 Mark's strong leadership skills and experiences are an asset to our organisation.

-Dr Michelle Cotter is Principal at Mercy College in Coburg and recently completed an Executive MBA, Doctorate of Education, Master in Leadership and Master in Religious Education.
-Leading the Mercy College community for global citizenship in the twenty first century resonates powerfully with the story of Catherine McAuley and Michelle sees her stewardship of Catherine’s story being realised in her work as a teacher and leader in the school, but also as a contributor to our Board.
+Dr Michelle Cotter is Principal at Avila College in Mount Waverley, having previously been Principal of Mercy College, Coburg where she worked for thirteen years.
+Michelle recently completed an Executive MBA, Doctorate of Education, Master in Leadership and Master in Religious Education.
+Leading in a Catholic school community for global citizenship in the twenty-first century resonates powerfully with the story of Catherine McAuley and for Catholic girls’ Education.
+Michelle sees her stewardship of Gospel values and Catherine’s story being realised in her work as a teacher and leader in Catholic education, but also as a contributor to our Board.

 Matt Tilley, KiiS 101.1 FM breakfast radio personality, had been involved with our organisation for a few years through his MC'ing of the last two Fed Up lunches, before joining the Board in 2016.
 It offers him a chance to work for the elimination of family violence, but also to continue his long association with ministries of the Sisters of Mercy, an order of women religious that he admires for the work they have done over many decades.
 He welcomed an involvement in the Fed Up lunches because they offer men the chance to weigh into the issue of family violence in a positive way.